 Tiffany Eng Moore

-Tiffany is a book and archival conservator who runs TEM Conservation in Ottawa, Canada, completing projects for institutions such as the Supreme Court of Canada Library, Ottawa City Archives, and private clients in the national capital region (2018 – Present).
-She also provides workshops and training, for conservation and book arts, and instructs at Algonquin College for the Applied Museum Studies Program.
+Tiffany is a book and archival conservator for TEM Conservation in Ottawa, Canada, completing projects for institutions such as the Supreme Court of Canada Library, Ottawa City Archives, and private clients in the national capital region (2018 – Present).
+She also provides workshops and training, for conservation and book arts and previously instructed at Algonquin College for the Applied Museum Studies Program.